JoelPickin/ProjectOMatic/README.md

 - Head over to [Hashnode](https://hashnode.com/).
 - Create an account if you don't have one
 - Create a new blog post.
-- Using markdown, write up the steps you took to create a project.
-I was using links, libraries, images, etc.
+- Using markdown, write up the steps you took to create a project, including any links, libraries, images, etc.
 - Publish your post.
 - Then copy the slug of your post.
 The slug is the line following your hashnode blog domain.
 - Head over to the GitHub repo.